29 years and counting, the evolution, the artistry and the worker bee mentality

 NYV has traveled the globe with their elegant music, amazing audiences the world over with their impeccable voices and stunning arrangements.
 “Live, they’re just as impressive to witness,” says Mathew Lurrie of Time Out Chicago.
 “We dare say there may be no better way to understand the wit and wink of jazz harmony than via these Voices.”

 Along with their extensive concert performances and recording schedules, NYV also works in the field of education, giving workshops and clinics to high school and college music students throughout the world.
-In 2009, they launched the New York Voices-Bowling Green State University Vocal Jazz Camp.
-It is a wildly successful venture that admits students from all over the world at different ages and stages in their musical lives.
-NYV have cultivated a philosophy of teaching over their storied career and have designed a roster of electives that students choose from while also participating in one of four jazz choirs directed by one of the New York Voices and the all camp piece directed by Greg Jasperse.
+In 2009, they launched the New York Voices Vocal Jazz Camp at Bowling Green State University in Ohio.
+Now going into it’s 9th year, the camp moved it’s residency to the beautiful campus of Ithaca College in upstate New York in 2016 and continues on their mentorship and outreach in this region.
+Also in 2016, they launched the first annual New York Voices International Vocal Jazz Camp in Ptuj, Slovenia.
+Built on the friendship formed with Vox Arsana, a Slovenian vocal jazz quartet that attended the domestic camp, they conspired to bring the camp across the Atlantic to rest in this charming medieval town and the graciousness of their community.
+They are wildly successful ventures that admit students from all over the world at different ages and stages in their musical lives.
+They have cultivated this philosophy of teaching over their storied career and designed a roster of electives that students choose from while also participating in one of four jazz choirs directed by one of the New York Voices and the all camp piece directed by Greg Jasperse.
 It is a six-day summer intensive that is instructive while also being personal and nurture based.
+To learn more about it, visit our Camp page at our website.

 Individually, the four members are involved in a variety of projects including solo performances and recordings, teaching, writing and arranging.
 To learn more about the NYV individual members, please visit their websites (Kim, Darmon, Peter and Lauren).